 ** Please always quote the Application No. in the future correspondences.

 We will try to let you know the result as soon as possible.
 Normally it will be within 3 to 4 weeks after the interview.
 However, in some cases, the decision may be made at a fairly late stage, for example, in April or May.
 Please note that an official admission offer must be issued only by the department or the graduate school.
-It is a formal written letter that will be sent to you by post.

 - For applicants who apply for PhD programmes through HKPFS, Research Grants Council will announce results by late March.